kalvinparker/My_Home_Network/Reverse-Proxy.md

 At that point, the correct action is to take all these screenshots and details and create a post on the official **OPNsense Forum** (forum.opnsense.org).
 The developers and expert users there will be able to provide insight into system-level issues that go beyond standard configuration.
 You have done more than enough troubleshooting to justify asking for expert help.

-*   **If you see the Vaultwarden login page:** This means there is something wrong with our original `HTTPS_Frontend_Vaultwarden` or its associated `Rule`/`Condition`.
+*   **If you see the myservice login page:** This means there is something wrong with our original `HTTPS_Frontend_myservice` or its associated `Rule`/`Condition`.
 It proves the core components (Backend, Server) are fine.
 The solution would be to delete the old frontend/rule/condition and rebuild them carefully.

 **VICTORY!
 CONGRATULATIONS!**